 7. Will I be monitored differently after the test?
 You may be monitored differently depending on the results of the test, especially when starting the medication, changing the dose, or when adding or discontinuing another medication.

 9. How do I know whether or not I should have testing done?
-You and your doctor should consider the condition that you have, your history of drug-related side effects and/or adverse drug reactions, the drug therapies that are available, and the uses the test is intended for.
+You and your healthcare provider should consider the condition that you have, your history of drug-related side effects and/or adverse drug reactions, the drug therapies that are available, and the uses the test is intended for.
 Pharmacogenetic tests are not meant to stand alone but are meant to be used in conjunction with your other clinical findings.